przemyslawwlodarski/GoogleAdsReportingTool/README.md

 * [Setup](#setup)

 ## General info
-This project is simple tool that allows to automate the generation of time-consuming reports in Google Ads
+This project is a simple tool that allows to automate the generation of time-consuming reports in Google Ads WARNING this tool is still in development phase

 ## Technologies